mufana/mufana.github.io/_posts/2018-03-18-StaleAccount.md

 Remember my empty array!?

 Because I want to export all the information to an Excel file or website, I have to create some sort of table.
 And of course, we can pipe ```Get-AdUser``` to ```Export-Csv```.
-But, if you have to send out this information to non-technical people in your organisation, you might want to amke the output more _userfriendly_.
+But, if you have to send out this information to non-technical people in your organisation, you might want to make the output more _userfriendly_.

 Therefore I create a new hashtable with _userfriendly_ names.